Using a VA Loan as a First Time Home Buyer

-Typically, the funding charge on a VA loan is 3.3%.
-However, first time home buyers using the VA loan can get a funding charge of just 2.15%.
+The funding fee to re-use a VA loan is 3.6% of the loan amount or $3,600 for each $100,000 borrowed.
+However, first time home buyers get a funding charge of just 2.3%.
 This reduced the upfront costs, and it’s available specifically for first time buyers.

 Where to start

 The first step to getting a VA loan is to get a certificate of eligibility (COE).
 This can be completed online through the VA benefits website.

 After, home buyers are going to want to connect with lenders.
 Different lenders offer different loan terms and rates, so finding the right lender is an important step.